syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ![.NET MAUI Autocomplete placeholder](Images/UICustomization/Placeholder.png)

-### Change color of placeholder
+## Placeholder Color

-The placeholder texts’ foreground can be changed by using the `PlaceholderColor` property.
+The placeholder text color can be changed by using the `PlaceholderColor` property.
 The default value of `PlaceholderColor` property is `Colors.Gray`.

 {% tabs %}
 {% highlight xaml %}